 Having ALL of your information available and correct at time of uploading the listing ensures you have the best possible chance to reach the most amount of people.
 If you list too fast, thinking you can add your images and floor plan later on, you are missing a huge trick!
 When you finally complete it your listing will NO LONGER BE RECENT which means it will stop showing up as NEW in buyers searches and you have missed that crucial promo window!

 Delaying your listing to get it 100% right may seem counter intuitive but the experts at Rightmove have analysed their portal data and confirm your listing should be as complete and relevant as possible at upload.
 If you don’t then you may well be scrolled straight-past, don’t waste it simply for the sake of a day or two to get it right – you have paid for this advertising opportunity after all…

 By Claire Robinson, Head of Communications and Marketing

 Not an AIPP Member?

-If you really want to give yourself an edge in the UK market and give your clients the reassurance and trust in your service that they are looking for consider joining us.
+If you really want to give yourself an edge and give your clients the reassurance and trust in your service that they are looking for, consider joining us.
 Read about the benefits of membership and apply this month to take advantage of the post-Christmas buying period.